mohamuhsin/tic-tac-toe/README.md

 - JSX
 - Props
 - State
--  and other core concepts.
+-  and other core concept